Mahsa-ghaem/aws.ci-cd-pipeline/README.md

 **Concept:**
 All AWS resources (Lambda, S3, IAM role) are created manually once in the AWS Console.
 After that, GitHub Actions automatically handles **testing and deployment** whenever code changes are pushed.
+When I push code to GitHub, GitHub Actions automatically runs pytest and, if everything is green, deploys the updated Lambda code to AWS.
+The Lambda already has a public Function URL, so once deployment finishes, calling that URL immediately returns the new JSON output.

 ------------------------------